How To Brine Meat—The Ultimate Guide

 The difference between wet brine and dry brine

 When you think about a brine recipe, you probably think of a wet brine.
+A wet brine is a liquid solution seasoned with salt, sugar, and spices.
 However, there is also a method known as dry brining.

 The term dry brine is a bit of an oxymoron.
 A brine is, by nature, a liquid solution.
-A dry brine is really a rub or a salt “cure.”
+A dry brine is a rub or a salt “cure.”
 However, the result is the same.
-You end up infusing flavor and balancing the moisture content in the meat for a scrumptiously tender, juicy and flavorful piece of meat.
+You end up infusing flavor and balancing the moisture content in the meat for a scrumptiously tender, juicy, and flavorful piece.

 Dry brining is my favorite method for Thanksgiving turkey.
 This method will give you the most flavorful and moist turkey you’ve ever had with the crispiest skin.